abdulmuqeem7/Stock-Movement-Discussion-Analysis/README.md

 # Stock-Movement-Analysis
-The Whole Project was done on real time data scraped from the Reddit Platform Using the Reddit API app development credentials and PRAW libraryof Python I have scraped the data.
+The Whole Project was done on real time data scraped from the Reddit Platform Using the Reddit API app development credentials and PRAW libraryof Python the data have been scraped.
-Converted the data into csv file with help of pandas library
+Converted the data into csv file with help of pandas library The data was scraped from a reddit handle called IndianStockMarket

 Sentiment Analysis
 the comments have the ranking for positive negative and neutral.